huangbinjie/react-scroll/README.md

 ### itemAverageHeight(required): number

 As the twitter blog mentioned, averageHeight can help scroller to guesstimate the buffer height.
-Usually is your item height.
+Usually your item height.

 ### onRenderCell(required): (item: any, index: number) => ReactNode

-call when trying to render an item.
+called when trying to render an item.

 ### cache(optional): Cache[]